AbbasFaisalSsuet/nodejs-atm-machine/README.md

 The Idea is just to use the ATM functionality on Web.
 In this one Admin and 2 User are created with the Authentication and the Users is adding through the JSON Object.

+You Can Login With These 3 Accounts details Mentioned Below:

+1 --> Username: admin
+      password: admin

+2 --> Username: Shahzaib
+      password: 12345

+3 --> Username: Faisal
+      password: 54321

 The Main Login Page: